eduk8s-labs/lab-getting-started-with-carvel/workshop/content/exercises/7-pushing-images-to-a-registry.md

 Succeeded
 ```

-A benefit of using `kbld` you will see is that the image digest reference (e.g. {{ registry_host }}/carvel/sample-app-go@sha256:4c8b96...) was used instead of a tagged reference (e.g. kbld:docker-io...).
+You will note how the image name has been rewritten to reference the image from the image registry it was pushed to, rather than the original location for the image.
+Also you will see that the image digest reference (e.g. {{ registry_host }}/carvel/sample-app-go@sha256:4c8b96...) was used instead of a tagged reference (e.g. kbld:docker-io...).

 Digest references are preferred to other image reference forms as they are `immutable`, hence provide a guarantee that the exact version of built software will be deployed.